code-chandan/uchihaboard/README.md

 Designed by Chandan for the Highway YSWS project, SwiftBoard is all about workflow flow
 no distractions, no weird gimmicks
 just pure, raw, programmable keyboard power
-if MeowBoard was the chaotic twin, SwiftBoard is the one who gets stuff done

 ---